ekamperi/ekamperi.github.io/_posts/2020-05-16-dicom-convert-transfer-syntax.md

 date:   2020-05-16
 categories: [radiotherapy]
 tags: ['DICOM', 'radiotherapy']
+description: How to convert DICOM transfer syntax from big endian to little endian.
 ---

 This post is going to be very esoterical, yet I'm writing it for my future self and perhaps for you.
 So, I was trying to import the MRI of a patient with locally advanced tongue cancer into the Varian Eclipse treatment planning system (version 15.1).
 Sadly, the import failed with tons of errors of the form: